sahyagiri/DistinctKeywords/README.md

 6. jupyter notebook

 ##  Getting started

 1. Clone the repository

 2. Open the examples folder in jupyter notebook.
-The subfolders contain the respective language files.
+The sub-folders contain the respective language files.

 3. Select the language you wanted to try out

 ##  Usage
 ```
 from distinct_keywords.keywords import DistinctKeywords

 doc = """